Toronto Maple Leafs: The Ballard years (1971–1990)

 By the end of 1971, the World Hockey Association (WHA) began operations as a direct competitor to the NHL.
 Believing the WHA would not be able to compete against the NHL, Ballard's attitude caused the Maple Leafs to lose key players, including Parent to the upstart league.
 Undermanned and demoralized, the Leafs finished with the fourth-worst record for the 1972–73 season.
-They got the fourth overall pick in the 1973 NHL Amateur Draft, and drafted Lanny McDonald.
+They got the fourth overall pick in the 1973 NHL amateur draft, and drafted Lanny McDonald.
 General Manager Jim Gregory also acquired the 10th overall pick from the Philadelphia Flyers, and the 15th overall pick from the Bruins, using them to acquire Bob Neely and Ian Turnbull.
 In addition to these first-round picks, the Leafs also acquired Borje Salming during the 1973 off-season.

 Despite acquiring Tiger Williams in the 1974 draft, and Roger Neilson as head coach in the 1977–78 season, the Maple Leafs found themselves eliminated in the playoffs by stronger Flyers or Canadiens teams from 1975 to 1979.
 Although Neilson was a popular coach with fans and his players, he found himself at odds with Ballard, who fired him late in the 1977–78 season.
-Nielson was later reinstated after appeals from the players and the public.
+Neilson was later reinstated after appeals from the players and the public.
 He continued as Leafs' head coach until after the 1979 playoffs, when he was fired again, alongside Gregory.
 Gregory was replaced by Imlach as general manager.

 In the first year of his second stint as general manager, Imlach became embroiled in a dispute with Leafs' captain Darryl Sittler over his attempt to take part in the Showdown series for Hockey Night in Canada.
 In a move to undermine Sittler's influence on the team, Imlach traded McDonald, who was Sittler's friend.
 By the end of the 1979–80 season, Imlach had traded away nearly half of the roster he had at the beginning of his tenure as general manager.
 With the situation between Ballard and Sittler worsening, Sittler asked to be traded.
 Forcing the Leafs' hand, the club's new general manager, Gerry McNamara, traded Sittler to the Flyers on January 20, 1982.
 Rick Vaive was named the team's captain shortly after Sittler's departure.